Calyx: Privacy-Preserving Multi-Token Optimistic-Rollup Protocol: Introduction

-\textbf{Scalability challenge.} Specifically, Ethereum achieves a throughput of approximately 15–30 transactions per second (TPS)\cite{astar2023layer2}, whereas Visa can process up to 60,000 TPS\cite{VisaTXPS}.
-L2 protocols have emerged as a promising direction to address this scalability limitation by offloading transaction execution from the main chain and relying on efficient on-chain mechanisms to verify execution correctness~\cite{gudgeon2020sok}.
-Among these, Rollup protocols have received substantial attention.
-In a Rollup, the execution is performed solely by a designated operator (or sequencer), and only the state transition is published to the L1 blockchain~\cite{arbNitro}.
-However, most Rollup designs also require the executed transactions to be posted on-chain to realize \emph{data-availability}, thereby offering limited or no privacy guarantees.
+\textbf{Scalability challenge.} Because of the requirement that every maintainer re-execute all transactions, Ethereum achieves a throughput of only 15--30 transactions per second (TPS)~\cite{astar2023layer2}, whereas Visa can process up to 60{,}000~TPS~\cite{VisaTXPS}.
+L2 protocols have emerged as a promising direction for overcoming this limitation: they offload transaction execution from the main chain and rely on efficient on-chain mechanisms to verify execution correctness~\cite{gudgeon2020sok}.
+Among them, Rollup protocols have received substantial attention.
+In a Rollup, execution is performed solely by a designated operator (or sequencer), and only the resulting state transition is periodically published to the L1 blockchain as a checkpoint~\cite{arbNitro}.
+Unlike sidechains, which require additional trust assumptions on their maintainers~\cite{nick2020liquid}, Rollups thereby inherit the security guarantees of the underlying blockchain.
+However, most Rollup designs post the executed transactions on-chain in plaintext to realize \emph{data availability}, and consequently offer no privacy guarantees.

+\textbf{On-chain cost challenge.} Reconciling Rollups with privacy raises a third challenge: the cost of convincing the L1 of correct execution.
+Among the two Rollup families, only zk-Rollups~\cite{zksync2020} have been extended to protect transaction privacy: protocols such as Aztec~\cite{aztec} adopt zk-SNARK aggregation schemes~\cite{rondelet2020zecale} to conceal transaction contents while attesting to correct execution.
+However, a zk-Rollup inherently requires the on-chain smart contract to verify a validity proof for every batch, regardless of whether any misbehavior occurs, and on-chain proof verification is among the most expensive operations on Ethereum.
+This unconditional, recurring verification cost is fundamental to the validity-proof model.
+Optimistic-Rollups such as Arbitrum~\cite{arbNitro} avoid it by verifying evidence on-chain only when a published batch is disputed, so that the common, honest case incurs no verification cost at all; yet no existing optimistic-Rollup provides transaction privacy.

-Given the limitations of existing solutions, a natural question arises: \emph{Is it possible to design a privacy-preserving and scalable payment scheme that supports multi-token transactions using Rollup protocols?}
+Given the limitations of existing solutions, a natural question arises: \emph{Is it possible to design a privacy-preserving and scalable payment scheme that supports multi-token transactions using Rollup protocols, while avoiding on-chain verification cost in the common case?}